BananaPuncher714/LethalQuantities/README.md

 - Works with custom enemies
 - Works with custom traps
 - Works with custom dungeon flows
+- Works with per-moon prices to travel to other moons
+  - Make travel cheaper between certain moons to emulate star maps!
 - Should work with custom events and other mods that change enemy spawn settings
 ## Known Incompatibilities
 - LethalLevelLoader - Partial incompatibility with custom dungeon flows
-  - This mod has the ability to change the rarity of dungeon flows per moon.
-If the dungeon generation option is enabled, and the rarity for any custom flow is manually set(to a value other than DEFAULT or GLOBAL), then LethalLevelLoader will not be able to modify the rarity of that specific dungeon flow.
-To use LethalLevelLoader or other mods' dungeon flow rarity options, do not set the rarity here.
+  - LethalLevelLoader prevents this mod from being able to change custom dungeon flow rarities.
+While vanilla dungeon flows work fine, you will need to edit the mod's config which adds the custom dungeon flow specifically.
 ## Configuration
 You must host or join a game at least once to generate the configuration files.
 Any missing or deleted files will be generated with the default options.
 By default, the only file that is generated is `Configuration.cfg`.
 You must enable global config files and individual moon config files in order to modify anything.
 - `Configuration.cfg` - Enable/disable other configuration files here